Autographs of the Napoleonic Era

 The most common are Berthier and Macdonald, the rarest are Lannes and Poniatowski.

 And what of Napoleon's foes?
-Great names here are Wellington, Blucher, Admiral Nelson and his commanders, Tsar Alexander I of Russia, Kings George III & IV of England, and the rest of the contemporary world that fought and fear the Little Corporal for some thirty years until his death in exile in 1821.
-Please call for further information or for inquiries as to Napoleonic Era personalities currently in stock.
+Great names here are Wellington, Blucher, Admiral Nelson and his commanders, Tsar Alexander I of Russia, Kings George III & IV of England, and the rest of the contemporary world that fought and feared "The Little Corporal" for some 30 years until his death in exile in 1821.

 Edward N. Bomsey Autographs, Inc.